arc-language/core-parser/PACKAGE.md

     EnterMultiplicativeExpression is called when production
     multiplicativeExpression is entered.

+func (s *BaseArcParserListener) EnterMutatingDecl(ctx *MutatingDeclContext)
+    EnterMutatingDecl is called when production mutatingDecl is entered.

 func (s *BaseArcParserListener) EnterNamespaceDecl(ctx *NamespaceDeclContext)
     EnterNamespaceDecl is called when production namespaceDecl is entered.